Opioid crisis victims to confront Purdue Pharma's owners

 It’s not the first time for family members to appear in public venues dedicated to Purdue’s role in the opioid crisis.
 Two testified before a congressional subcommittee in 2020 and some were part of a virtual Purdue bankruptcy hearing last year.

 Purdue Pharma starting selling OxyContin, a pioneering extended-release prescription painkiller, in 1996.
-At the same time, Purdue and other drug companies were funding efforts to get doctors and other prescribers to think differently about opioids – suggesting they be used for some pain conditions in which the potent drugs were previously considered off-limits.
+At the same time, Purdue and other drug companies were funding efforts to get doctors and other prescribers to think differently about opioids — suggesting they be used for some pain conditions for which the potent drugs were previously considered off limits.

 Over the decades, there were waves of fatal overdoses — first associated with prescription drugs and then, as prescriptions became harder to obtain and some drugs became harder to manipulate for a quick high, from heroin.
 More recently, fentanyl and similar drugs have become the biggest killer.